11 of the Best Outdoor Pizza Ovens

 Ooni Koda 16

 The Ooni Koda 16 is easily one of the most popular outdoor pizza oven picks on the market, and for good reason.
-In our testing, the Ooni yielded deliciously chewy, lightly charred crusts and gooey melty cheese.
-It transforms even the most basic grocery ingredients into a restaurant-quality pie.
+Our testing of the Ooni Koda 16 yielded deliciously chewy, lightly charred crusts and gooey melty cheese.
+The oven transforms even the most basic grocery ingredients into a restaurant-quality pie.
 The best part?
 They’re fully cooked in a matter of 60 seconds and even gourmet frozen ‘za or vegan pizza gets crispy.
-It’s a luxury kitchen appliance that’s worth every penny.
+It’s a luxury kitchen appliance that’s worth every penny and can even upgrade frozen pizza!

-The Koda 16 is the larger version of the brand’s propane-powered pizza ovens and features an ample 16-inch cooking area that out-measures the brand’s typical 12-inch offering.
-(Which we have also tried.)
+The Koda 16 is the larger version of the brand’s propane-powered pizza oven and features an ample 16-inch cooking area that out-measures the brand’s typical 12-inch offering (which we also tried).
 That means bigger pizzas and family-friendly feeding.
-This model allows pizzas to be cooked in a rear corner, so you can easily turn and rotate your pies with ease.
+This model allows pizzas to be cooked in a rear corner, so you can turn and rotate your pies with ease.
 Just make sure you pick up a pizza peel!
+It’s by far the most important Ooni accessory.

 - Easy setup